 ===============

-A lightweight application kernel with service container bootstrapping and lifecycle events
+A lightweight application kernel with service container bootstrapping, a module system, and lifecycle callbacks

 Kernel